workflow builder

 In doing so, we inherited their rigidity.
 This experience taught us that mimicking legacy tools can often replicate their constraints too.
 It pushed us to reimagine workflows with a clean slate, built for flexibility, not legacy.

-We challenged our hypotheses and went back to first principles—rethinking how legal teams actually want to build workflows.
+I challenged our hypotheses and went back to first principles—rethinking how legal teams actually want to build workflows.

 A new, visual-first interaction modal emerged that broke away from the industry norm, something no other CLM attempted.